apraveenkumar1197/Automated-ARP-Spoofer/README.md

 -> Single IP
-    gets the single ip and the router ip and spoofs between tose 2 IPs -> From and To IPs
+    gets the single ip and the router ip and spoofs between tose 2 IPs

+-> From and To IPs
-    gets all the IPs between from and to IPs and spoofs it in Multi-Threading -> IPs from a File
+    gets all the IPs between from and to IPs and spoofs it in Multi-Threading

+-> IPs from a File
-    gets the IPs from a file and spoofs,fits for Random IPs you want to spoof Dependencies:-
+    gets the IPs from a file and spoofs,fits for Random IPs you want to spoof (FileName : ipconfig) (included in project) Dependencies:-

 1)Linux